 This is NOT a Dinosaur (Nosy Crow Books)

 After the success of their picture book, This is Not a Unicorn!, Barry Timmes and Ged Adamson have worked on a new rhyming story together called This is Not a Dinosaur!
-Join them here to find out more about creating fun stories with great rhymes and silly moments - and what's next in the series!
+Join them here to find out more about creating fun stories with great rhymes and silly moments - and watch Barry read the first few pages from the picture book.

 Q&A with Barry Timms and Ged Adamson